 Il Minor Planet Center announced that Earth now has two moons.
 But don't worry about rushing out to check: you won't see it easily, this second satellite is small and temporary.

 The newcomer around the Earth, called 2020 CD3, measures between 1,9 and 3,5 meters in diameter.
 To put it mildly, I'd say it does much less afraid of other things.
 Our second moon is the size of a car, and obviously pales in comparison to the massive diameter of our "first" main moon of 3.474 km.
-This is because it is little more than an asteroid that wandered too close and was attracted by the gravitational field of the Earth.
+This is because it is little more than an asteroid that wandered too close and was attracted to the gravitational field of the Earth.

 The discovery was made on February 15 by U.S. astronomers Theodore Pruyne e Kacper Wierzchos, using the telescope at Mount Lemmon Observatory.